Bottom Line:

 The design choices that win internal reviews are the same ones that hurt performance under real conditions.
 Full-bleed hero videos, high-resolution lifestyle photography, layered scroll animations.
 These signal quality to a stakeholder on a desktop with fast broadband.
 They deliver a broken experience to a customer on a mid-range Android in a 4G dead zone - which is a large share of your paid traffic.

-Google's research on load time and conversion is consistent: a 1-second delay reduces conversions by roughly 7%.
-The median mobile ecommerce page still takes over 4 seconds to reach Largest Contentful Paint (LCP).
-At 6 seconds, you're carrying roughly 14% of avoidable conversion loss on every mobile session - before anyone has seen your product.
+Google's research on load time and conversion is consistent: 53% of mobile visitors abandon pages that take longer than 3 seconds to load, and conversion probability drops 32% as load time goes from 1 to 3 seconds.[^1] The first 5 seconds of load time have the highest impact on conversion rates.[^2] The median mobile ecommerce page still takes over 4 seconds to reach Largest Contentful Paint (LCP).
+At that speed, you're carrying significant avoidable conversion loss on every mobile session - before anyone has seen your product.

 A hero video that takes 3 seconds to load before the product appears is not branding.
 It's a tax on your ROAS.